 Amongst many known classical music ensembles to have been born from the European Union Youth Orchestra, the Chamber Orchestra of Europe is the most well-known.
 Acknowledged as “the finest chamber orchestra in the world” (BBC 2, 2011), the Chamber Orchestra of Europe was founded by former EUYO players in 1981.
 It is their wealth of cultural backgrounds and shared love of music-making nurtured in their EUYO days, which remains at the heart of their inspired performances.

-Joy Bryer has been commended across Europe for her work in the fields of music and culture (in the main).
-Amongst her accolades, Joy has received the Chevalier des Arts et des Lettres (from the French Government) 1996, the Officer de l’Ordre Grand-Ducal de la Couronne de Chêne (from the Luxembourgish Government) 1997, a medal of honour from President Gil Robles (European Parliament) 1998 and the Comandante della Repubblica Italiana in 2004.
-Joy has been recognised all over Europe for her work, but as of yet, not in the UK.
-Her work, spanning 46 years, has impacted on the lives of hundreds of Europe’s musicians including: Francis Cummings (violinist), Colin Currie (percussionist), Gautier Capuçon (cellist), Paul Meyer (clarinettist), Anthony Marwood (violinist), Tanja Tetzlaff (cellist), Paul Watkins (cellist), Zsolt-Thamer Visontay (violinist), Leonidas Kavakos (violinist), Renaud Capuçon (violinist), Andrew Manze (violinist), Jacques Zoon (flautist), Sergio Azzolini (bassoonist) and Emily Beynon (flautist).
+Joy Bryer was commended across Europe for her work in the fields of music and culture.
+Amongst her accolades, Joy received the Chevalier des Arts et des Lettres from the French Government in 1996, the Officer de l’Ordre Grand-Ducal de la Couronne de Chêne from the Luxembourgish Government in 1997, a medal of honour from President Gil Robles of the European Parliament in 1998 and the Commendatore della Repubblica Italiana in 2004.